C2DH/ranketwo/pages/introduction.md

 ---

-This platform consists of  **Teaching Units** that offer teaching material about **Digital Source Criticism** with a variety of time slots and complexity.
+This platform consists of  **Lessons** that offer teaching material about **Digital Source Criticism** with a variety of time slots and complexity.

 <!-- more -->